 - Students studying remotely can request a chapter or portion of an item on Physical Reserves be scanned and sent to them digitally.
 Please submit a Scan on Demand request.
 All copyright restrictions apply.

-- Electronic Reserves or e-reserves are readings posted electronically to your course’s Blackboard site by the instructor for you to access.
+- Electronic Reserves or e-reserves are readings posted electronically to your course’s Brightspace site by the instructor for you to access.

 Contact Library Services